172 Effect Sizes in Machine Learning

 \[ n \approx \frac{2(z_{1-\alpha/2} + z_{1-\beta})^2}{\delta^2}, \]

-172.7 7.
+172.8 8.
 Reporting Effect Sizes Alongside p Values

 A concrete template for a model comparison reads as follows.
 Model \(A\) improved top one accuracy over model \(B\) by \(1.8\) points, \(95\%\) CI \([0.6, 3.0]\), standardized \(d_z = 0.42\), across \(20\) seeds, \(p = 0.004\).
 This single sentence tells the reader the magnitude, the uncertainty, the replication count, and the detectability.
 Compare that with the impoverished alternative, “\(A\) significantly outperformed \(B\) (\(p < 0.05\)),” which leaves every practical question unanswered.

 Three habits make reporting trustworthy.
 First, fix the smallest effect of interest before seeing results, so that significance is judged against a meaningful bar.
 Second, prefer intervals to point verdicts, because intervals expose precision.
-Third, when many comparisons are run, adjust for multiplicity and report effect sizes for all of them, not only the survivors, to avoid the selection bias that turns noise into apparent discovery.
+Third, when a null conclusion is the goal, use equivalence testing rather than a nonsignificant \(p\) value, since absence of evidence is not evidence of absence.

 Statistical significance and practical significance are different questions, and conflating them has produced a literature where vanishingly small differences are declared victories and genuinely large effects are dismissed for want of data.
-Effect sizes, whether Cohen’s \(d\), Hedges’ \(g\), the probability of superiority, or a simple metric lift with a confidence interval, restore magnitude to the center of empirical reasoning.
+Effect sizes, whether Cohen’s \(d\), Hedges’ \(g\), the probability of superiority, Cramer’s \(V\), or a simple metric lift with a confidence interval, restore magnitude to the center of empirical reasoning.
 They are scale free, comparable across studies, and directly interpretable against the cost of a deployment decision.
 The practice this chapter recommends is simple to state and powerful in effect.
 Always report how large, how uncertain, and only then how surprising.

-172.9 References
+172.10 References